A multi-level analysis of data quality for formal software citation: Analyses

 \subsection{Formal Software Reference without in-text Software Mentions}

 The second part of the analysis investigates if software is formally referenced even if its not mentioned within a article's full-text document.
 In theory, it is possible that authors formally cite software but do not state the name of a software, for instance, if they replace the software name with a generic term such as ``source code''. \citet{Howison:2016} report that generic terms only make up 1\% of overall software mentions, but there could be further reasons software is formally cited but not mentioned.
 Since this aspect has---to the best of our knowledge---not yet been analyzed, we investigate if this practice exists and include the resulting set of references in the analyses on completeness.
 However, we only consider \emph{Direct Citations}, \emph{Websites} and \emph{Manuals} because it is not feasible to annotate \emph{software articles} as explained in Section~\ref{sec:anno}.
+Analyzing this trend is highly relevant to formal software citations because it allows a better assessement of its importance for software traceability, since software usage is only identifiable through formal citations in the described cases, which is not considered by current methods analyzing software in scientific publications.